Bell Rock Lighthouse: Planning

 In 1799, the Masters of Trinity House in Leith (who oversaw most of the shipping issues on the eastern coast) determined to build a light on the Bell Rock, due to the high numbers of losses.
 They commissioned Scottish engineer Robert Stevenson to devise a design for a lighthouse on the Bell Rock, but the proposal was shelved due to concerns about cost, the relatively radical nature of the proposed design and Stevenson's relative youth.
 The cost would be borne by the east coast towns (as it was not only Dundee ships being lost).

 However, after the warship was wrecked on the rock in 1804 (and all aboard perished)—causing a furore in Parliament—Stevenson sent his design to the renowned engineer John Rennie.
-Rennie approved the design and cost estimate, which led to the passage of legislation in 1806 approving the proposal and enabling construction to begin.
+Rennie approved the design and cost estimate, which led to the passage of the Cape Rock Lighthouse (Scotland) Act 1806 (46 Geo.
+3. c.
+132) approving the proposal and enabling construction to begin.

 The Northern Lighthouse Board awarded Rennie the contract to design and build the lighthouse and appointed Stevenson as chief assistant.
 The design was based on the earlier Eddystone Lighthouse, which had been designed by John Smeaton, and which Stevenson had visited and studied in detail in 1801—it too was built on an offshore reef using interlocking stones.
 The Bell Rock lighthouse contained several newer features, such as the rotating lights alternating between red and white that were designed by the carpenter Francis Watt.
 Stevenson's written account of the work gave little or no credit to Rennie, and questions about "[t]he apportionment of responsibility for this work led to prolonged disputes between their respective descendants, but it is now certain that while Stevenson designed the lighthouse in the main, Rennie's role too was significant."